aws-samples/spark-on-aws-lambda/README.md

 The Spark on AWS Lambda feature allows you to run Spark applications on AWS Lambda in a similar way to running Spark on Amazon EMR and EMR serverless.
 This feature enables you to submit a Spark script stored in an Amazon S3 bucket to run on AWS Lambda, by just adjusting the AWS Lambda Environment variable.

-When you submit a Spark script to AWS Lambda, a AWS Lambda function is created for the script, and a container is deployed to run the function.
+When you submit a Spark script to AWS Lambda, an AWS Lambda function is created for the script, and a container is deployed to run the function.
 The container contains a version of Spark that is compatible with AWS Lambda, as well as any dependencies that your Spark script requires.

 Once the container is deployed on AWS Lambda, it remains the same until the function is updated or deleted.
 This means that subsequent invocations of the function will use the same AWS Lambda Function, which can help improve performance by reducing the time required to start up and initialize Spark(if the Lambda is warm.

-The Spark logs will part of the AWS Lambda logs stored in AWS Cloudwatch.
+The Spark logs will be part of the AWS Lambda logs stored in AWS Cloudwatch.

 ![Architecture](https://github.com/aws-samples/spark-on-aws-lambda/blob/main/images/Github-diagram.jpg)
 ***